Mike Mendoza (wrestler)

-Wrestling career
+Professional Wrestling career

 International Wrestling Association (2010–2012)

 To begin his career, Ortiz adopted the gimmick of "Enigma", initially wrestling under a mask.
 On March 20, 2010, he debuted in the International Wrestling Association (IWA), winning his contest in the first round of a tournament to determine the first contender of the cruiserweight-based Xtreme Combat Division.
 On June 26, 2010, he competed in a royal rumble for the 5th José Miguel Pérez Cup being the tenth eliminated competitor.
 On that same event, Ortiz unsuccessfully challenged for the XCD Championship.
 On March 5, 2011, the IWA's president Miguel Pérez, Jr. declared that since the XCD Champion had vacated the title due to injury, a four-way match would take place at Juicio Final, but for the traditional IWA Cruiserweight Championship.
 On March 19, 2011, Ortíz lost a contest to Dennis Rivera.

 On June 4, 2011, Ortiz won the IWA Cruiserweight Championship.
 During his reign, the IWA decided to drop the division.
 This decision was explained in story line, when a now more muscular Ortiz explained that he had surpassed the constraints of a cruiserweight division, choosing instead to create a new championship and become the self-proclaimed "IWA Television Champion".
 At Halloween Mayhem 2011, he defeated a jobber using an inverted neck breaker.
 At Histeria Boricua, he participated in a tournament for the Television Championship, winning two contests but losing the final to Carlos Cupules.
 At Kaos and Odissey, Ortiz surprised by aiding his former adversary in a title defense and joining him to form a team known as Controversial Inc. or Los Controversiales.
 On February 25, 2012, he and Cupules entered an interpromotional angle that had been running between the IWA and the Extreme Wrestling Organization (EWO) since December 2011.
 In their debut in EWO, they captured the EWO World Tag Team Championship and promptly rebranded them as the “You Tú Tag Team Championship”.
 They held the titles until May, when Doom Patrol won it in a three-way match that included Los Sorprendentes Lights.
 Afterwards, Los Controversiales remained involved in the title picture.